MedARC-AI/fMRI-reconstruction-NSD/README.md

                         will download to this path
 ```

-# Reconstructing from pre-trained MindEye
+## Reconstructing from pre-trained MindEye

-Pretrained Subject 1 models can be downloaded on [huggingface](https://huggingface.co/datasets/pscotti/naturalscenesdataset/tree/main/mindeye_models).
-Includes mapping to CLIP ViT-L/14 hidden layer (257x768), CLIP ViT-L/14 final layer (1x768), and Stable Diffusion VAE (low-level pipeline).
-If you want to use these checkpoints you must put them inside of the train_logs folder like so: "fMRI-reconstruction-NSD/train_logs/model_name/last.pth".
-Then when you run the below code specify "model_name" as the ``model_name`` argument.
+Now that you have pre-trained model ckpts in your "train_logs" folder, either from running ``Train_MindEye.py`` or by downloading our pre-trained Subject 1 models from [huggingface](https://huggingface.co/datasets/pscotti/naturalscenesdataset/tree/main/mindeye_models), we can proceed to reconstructing images from the test set of held-out brain activity.

 ``Reconstructions.py`` defaults to outputting Versatile Diffusion reconstructions as a torch .pt file, without img2img and without second-order selection (recons_per_sample=1).

+- Set ``data_path`` to the folder containing the Natural Scenes Dataset (will download there if not found; >30Gb per subject, only downloads data for the current subject).
+- Set ``model_name`` to the name of the folder contained in "fMRI-reconstruction-NSD/train_logs" that contains the ckpt mapping brain activity to the last hidden layer of CLIP.
+- If you want to use img2img, set ``autoencoder_name`` to the name of the folder contained in "fMRI-reconstruction-NSD/train_logs" that contains the ckpt mapping brain activity to the variational autoencoder of Stable Diffusion.
+- If you are using img2img, set ``img2img_strength`` to the level of guidance you prefer, where 1=no img2img and 0=outputs solely from the low-level pipeline.

 ```bash
 $ python Reconstructions.py --help